rdanter/wrl-rpi-bsp/README.md

   * The rpi3-64 kernel image file should be called `kernel8.img`.
   * For the rpi3 and rpi3-64, enable the micro-UART in `config.txt` and use
     `ttyS0` instead of `ttyAMA0` in `cmdline.txt` for a serial console.
-  * Alternatively, for any target use `tty1` to have the console on the HDMI display output.
+  * Alternatively, for any target, use `tty1` to have the console displayed via the HDMI output.
+A USB keyboard can be used for entering commands.

 #### 2.1.3.
 Install rootfs